EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ## Run the 'Run Container' app

 [Run Container](apps/container-app.md) allows you to run a batch container on a back-end.
-By **batch container** we mean those containers that perform some computational or data-related task without human interaction when they are running.
+By **batch container** we mean a container that performs some computational or data-related task without human interaction when it is running.

 Click the 'Run Container' app on the Open OnDemand home page.